5jt/dyalog-cookbook/manuscript/16 Creating SetUp.exe with Inno.md

 Notes:

 * With `Root:` you define the root key.
-See the chapter [The Windows Registry: root keys](./15%20The%20Windows%20Registry.html#root-keys]) for details which root keys you may specify.
+See the chapter "[The Windows Registry: root keys](./15 The Windows Registry#root-keys])" for details which root keys you may specify.
 * With `Subkey` you define the remaining part but the value.
 * What's a `Value` in Microsoft speech is called `ValueName` by Inno.
 * The actual data is called `ValueData` by Inno.